23 august

 Unfortunately, I noticed that my front tire had a slow leak, but it wasn’t bad enough to prevent me from pumping it up and cycling a few kilometers at a time.
 I decided to wait until my evening camp to change the inner tube.
 I also needed to replace two broken spokes, which I planned to do when I reached Kulob.

 At a roadside eatery, I stopped when I saw a few other cyclists and parked my bike beside their table.
+It was a copule from Germany and we exchanged a few words with each other.
 I changed the inner tube, pumped it up, and was about to go inside for some coffee or a glass of beer when I noticed that the couple had parked their bikes in a courtyard and had a room for the night.

 The eatery had a large yellow-green grassy area in the courtyard where you could pitch a few tents, but they also had three or four rooms that you could essentially stay in for free if you dined there.
 There were shower facilities, but the water supply wasn’t up to our usual standards.